 Social media share buttons allow visitors to your website to share content on their own social media channels.
 Social media signals are actually also a ranking factor, so it’s important to have functional share buttons available on your website.

 There are literally hundreds of different plugins available for this, some really good, others not so good.
-I have used a lot of different plugins over the years, and the one I would like to recommend is Social Pug.
+I have used a lot of different plugins over the years, and the one I would like to recommend is Grow Social.
 It has a free and a paid version.

 10. Install an SEO Plugin

 If you’re not well-versed with SEO, don’t expect that just installing an SEO plugin will get you organic traffic from Google.

 SEO is complicated and requires a lot of hard work.
 Installing an SEO plugin is a good first step in the right direction and will help you better understand how on-page SEO works.

 11. Implement an XML Sitemap

 An XML sitemap is very important as it allows search engines to better crawl your website.

 When you submit your website to Google Search Console, it will ask you to submit a sitemap, so it’s important to have this sorted out right away.
 Once your sitemap is set up, it will update itself automatically every time you publish new content.